Connecting the Hadron Mass Scale to the Fundamental Mass Scale of Quantum Chromodynamics: The Effective Charge

+Our holographic QCD approach also determines the transition scale $Q_0$.
+We can interpret $Q_0$ as the effective initial scale where DGLAP~\cite{DGLAP} and ERBL~\cite{ERBL} evolutions begin.
+The scale $Q_0$ also sets the limit of validity of holographic QCD and how it breaks down as one approaches the pQCD domain.
+At order $\beta_0$, we have:

 At order $\beta_3$, $Q_0^2 \simeq 1.25 \pm 0.19$ GeV$^2$.
 This value is similar to the traditional lower limit $Q^2 > 1$ GeV$^2$ used for pQCD.
-An approximate value similar to ours was found in Ref.~\cite{Courtoy:2013qca}, which terminates the evolution of $\alpha_s(Q)$ near $Q^2 \simeq 1$ GeV$^2$ in order to enforce parton-hadron duality for the proton structure function $F_2(x,Q^2)$ measured in deep-inelastic experiments.
+An approximate value similar to ours was found in Ref.~\cite{Courtoy:2013qca}, which terminates the evolution of $\alpha_s(Q^2)$ near $Q^2 \simeq 1$ GeV$^2$ in order to enforce parton-hadron duality for the proton structure function $F_2(x,Q^2)$ measured in deep-inelastic experiments.

 Conversely, we can use the ratio between $\Lambda_{\overline {MS}}$ and $\kappa$ to predict the hadron spectrum.
-For example, starting with the measured value of $\Lambda_{\overline {MS}} =0.340 \pm 0.008$ GeV~\cite{Agashe:2014kda}, one obtains $M_{\rho}=0.777 \pm 0.051$ GeV, in near perfect agreement with the measurement $M_{\rho}=0.775 \pm 0.000 $ GeV \cite{Agashe:2014kda}.
-Our uncertainty comes from the following sources: 0.045 GeV from the truncation of the series, Eq.~(\ref{eq: alpha_g1 from Bj SR}), 0.021 GeV from from the uncertainty on $\Lambda_{\overline {MS}}$~\cite{Agashe:2014kda} and 0.009 GeV from the truncation of the $\beta$ series, Eq.~(\ref{beta}).
+For example, starting with the measured value of $\Lambda_{\overline {MS}}$, $0.340 \pm 0.008$ GeV~\cite{PDG:2014}, one obtains $M_{\rho}=0.777 \pm 0.051$ GeV, in near perfect agreement with the measurement $M_{\rho}=0.775 \pm 0.000 $ GeV \cite{PDG:2014}.
+The values for the uncertainty comes from the following sources: 0.045 GeV from the truncation of the series, Eq.~(\ref{eq: alpha_g1 from Bj SR}), 0.021 GeV from the uncertainty on $\Lambda_{\overline {MS}}$~\cite{PDG:2014} and 0.009 GeV from the truncation of the $\beta$ series, Eq.~(\ref{beta}).
 Our computed proton or neutron mass, $M_N=1.092 \pm 0.073$ GeV, is 2$\sigma$ higher than the averaged experimental values, $0.939 \pm 0.000$ GeV.
-Other hadron masses are calculated as orbital and radial excitations~\cite{deTeramond:2013it}, \cite{Brodsky:2014yha}, similarly to the computation in QED of the energy levels of the hydrogen atom.
-Thus, using $\Lambda_{\overline {MS}}$ as the only input, the hadron mass spectrum is calculated self-consistently within the holographic QCD framework, as shown in Fig.~\ref{Fig:masses} for the vector mesons.
-We remark that QCD has no knowledge of conventional units of mass such as GeV; only ratios are predicted.
-Consequently our work essentially predicts the ratios $\Lambda_{\overline {MS}}/M$ with $M$ any hadron mass.
-For the same reason, \cite{Kneur:2011vi} provided the ratio $\Lambda_{\overline {MS}}/F_{\pi}$.
+Other hadron masses are calculated as orbital and radial excitations of the hadronic Regge trajectories~\cite{Brodsky:2014yha, deTeramond:2013it} Thus, using $\Lambda_{\overline {MS}}$ as the only input, the hadron mass spectrum is calculated self-consistently within the holographic QCD framework, as shown in Fig.~\ref{Fig:masses} for the vector mesons.
+We emphasize that QCD has no knowledge of conventional units of mass such as GeV; only ratios are predicted.
+Consequently our work essentially predicts the ratios $\Lambda_{\overline {MS}}/M$ where $M$ is any hadron mass.
+For the same reason, the ratio $\Lambda_{\overline {MS}}/F_{\pi}$ is computed in Ref.~\cite{Kneur}.